predomics/gpredomics/README.md

 - max_epochs: the target number of epoch (an epoch is a generation in the Genetic Algorithm)
 - min_epochs: the minimal number of epoch befor trying to see if AUC are converging
 - max_age_best_model: when a best model reaches this age after min_epochs epochs, the ga algorithm is stopped,
-- kpenalty: the penalty applied to the AUC per number of feature in the model,
 - select_elite_pct: the percentage of best N-1 individual selected as parents,
 - select_random_pct: the percentage of random N-1 individual selected as parents,
 - mutated_children_pct: the percentage of children mutated,